sethupathib/vsdGraphExtractor/README.md

 ## Description

 1. The first step is to extract the graph information (edges & nodes etc) from the spice netlist.
+(The ideal way to do this is to **tree-ify** the netlist.
+This is a very hard problem and it falls under Tech Mapping Problem.)
 <p align="center">
   <img width="750" height="400" src="Images/ckt_layout.png">
 </p>